 "When fillers were new (back in the '90s), their primary function was to fill in wrinkles only," explains Samolitis.
 However, as our understanding of facial aging has progressed, she says, new fillers have been developed to plump and enhance our lips, fill unwanted hollowness under our eyes, lessen the look of laugh lines, and more.

-Additionally, Dendy Engelman, MD, FACMS, FAAD, of Medical Dermatology & Cosmetic Surgery adds that fillers may reap long-term benefits since they help build collagen and elastin.
+Additionally, Dendy Engelman, MD, FACMS, FAAD, of the New York-based Shafer Clinic adds that fillers may reap long-term benefits since they help build collagen and elastin.
 But as she points out, fillers are largely used to help deeper textural issues like the issues listed above and other moderate to severe facial wrinkles and folds—fine lines and wrinkles can be treated with Botox or topical products.
 "If a patient needs to restore volume or has deeper folds, fillers are usually necessary to add support and structure.
 A topical cream or most in-office treatments can't act as substitutes for volume loss and repositioned (fallen) fat pads," adds Herrmann.

 So what can you do instead?